Conversion Disorder, Guillain-Barré Syndrome, or Neurologic Lyme Disease?

 - Absence of a typical neurologic pattern

-Based on EMG findings and cerebrospinal fluid analysis, physicians considered Guillain-Barré syndrome.
+Based on EMG findings and cerebrospinal fluid analysis, Guillain-Barré syndrome was considered.

 Lyme Disease Diagnosis

-The patient was treated with intravenous ceftriaxone (2 g/day) for 14 days and showed significant improvement in motor function.
-However, she required ongoing rehabilitation and physical therapy.
+The patient was treated with intravenous ceftriaxone for 14 days, followed by improvement in motor function.

 Why This Pattern Matters

-Although uncommon, neurologic Lyme disease can mimic Guillain-Barré syndrome and other neurologic disorders.
+Neurologic Lyme disease can mimic both psychiatric conditions and autoimmune neurologic disorders.

 Clinical Takeaway